 An estimate by recycling organization, Earth911 puts the amount of gift wrapping produced each year at 4.6 million lbs.
 They say about 2.3 million pounds of that amount ends up in landfills.
 The waste is enormous and is an environmental concern.

 Although many people choose paper gift wrap over plastic-based wrappings, they are unaware that glossy paper wrap is not curbside recyclable everywhere.
 This is because the glossy effect is created by laminating the paper with plastic film.
 This makes it a contaminant to your curbside paper recycling bin.
-So is any wrapping paper that has texture, is metallic, or has glitter.
+So is any wrapping paper with texture, metallic, or glitter.

 The waste that comes with giving out presents to people we appreciate is making giving an environmental issue.
 We can avoid this waste by using environmentally sustainable gift-wrapping options like organic or recycled materials.